PsychNeuro/ed1/book/glossary.md

 #### rationalism
 is the philosophical approach to +epistemology that argues that much of human knowledge comes from logical reasoning.

+#### receptive field
+is the region over which stimulation will activate a neuron (or otherwise affect its response), e.g., in the visual pathway, this can be defined in terms of the region of an image (centered over the +fovea).

 #### receptors
 are cells that serve to +transduce sensory signals into neural firing signals that can then be processed by the rest of the brain.